lmgarvey/471-Project-1/README.md

 https://github.com/lmgarvey/471-Project-1/assets/94126547/4b3e514d-965b-4cfc-b621-af98d140b329

-The score for this piece is included in this repository under the name 'synth piece.score".
+The score for this piece is included in this repository under the name 'synth piece.score", and its audio is included under the name 'synth piece.wav'.
 It is comprised of five synthesized drum sounds - bass, snare, left tom, right tom, and cymbals.
 Common to the XML 'note' attributes of all five are characteristics for envelope generation, which details how the note should begin and end.
 These characteristics are how long it should take for the sound to reach peak amplitude ('attack'), how long it should take for the sound to decay to its sustaining level ('decaytime'), the volume level during the sustaining phase ('sustainlevel'), how long it should take for the sound to fade out after releasing ('release'), and the overall volume of the sound ('amplitude').